-A list of children is made known to staff who can then ensure that the emergency inhalers are taken offsite for Games/PE lessons & on school trips/visits
+A list of children is made known to staff who can then ensure that the emergency inhalers are taken offsite for Games/PE lessons & on school trips/visits k) Automated External Defibrillators (AED)

 The school has two on site one in the medical room and another in the Welfare room.
 In the case of a collapse they will be taken to the patient in case it is required.
 When it is turned on it will guide the user to its use.